 While in Santiago recently on a LAN stopover I decided I hadn’t had enough of the Andes and that a visit to the mountains was indeed in order.
-Being winter, and not wanting to ski, I found it very difficult to pin something down but then a quick look on TripAdvisor and a few emails later I was sold on a incredible Cajón del Maipo Road Trip with Ecochile.
+Being winter, and not wanting to ski, I found it very difficult to pin something down but then a quick look on TripAdvisor and a few emails later I was sold on a incredible Cajón del Maipo Tour (or the Maipo valley) with Ecochile.
 I was excited not only to see the snow, explore the mountain but also to learn as much about Chile as possible on more short stop over – and wow, they did not disappoint!!

 Cajón del Maipo is a picturesque river valley carved out of the Andes by the Río Maipo.
 Stunning greenery (and wild horses) cling to the seep,rocky wall of the gorge, and located only 25km (as the crow flies) from Santiago its popular for so many activities – camp, hike, climb, cycle, raft and ski, its all here!
 As we entered the valley we stopped in at Las Vizcachas, a quaint little town for coffee – its was seriously good and the owner was 92 years old and still going strong …Can you believe it!
 Must be something in that mountain air!

-After a few hours we made our way as far as the car would take us, past glaciers and wide open paddocks, and continued on foot up to the days highlight – El Yeso Dam, a reservoir @ 2500m which provides water for the thirsty Santiago!
-IT was absolutely gorgeous and fun to explore, though the snow and ice did make it a bit challenging – We had a group of 5 and we had a few laughs and was good to appreciate such a stunning landscape with new friends!
+After a few hours we made our way as far as the car on our Cajon del Maipo tour would take us, past glaciers and wide open paddocks, and continued on foot up to the days highlight – El Yeso Dam, a reservoir @ 2500m which provides water for the thirsty Santiago!
+IT was absolutely gorgeous and fun to explore, though the snow and ice did make it a bit challenging – We had a group of 5 and we had a few laughs and was good to appreciate the stunning Maipo valley landscape with new friends!

 A Brazilian tour group decided they had to go further and continued on though was clearly not safe – The road continues on for many more kilometers round the lake but we were quite happy not risking life and limb as one slip on that snow and was only the icy cold lake below to break your fall!
 Our guide advised them was not smart but they continued on – I hope they are OK but glad we did not, especially given the 8.2 earthquake that hit us in Santiago later that night…